We have completed the safety improvements on South Road/Devon Street West.

 Traffic islands at low volume intersections.
 This is an intersection with a low volume of traffic movements of less than 4000 cars a day.
 Putting in a traffic island will slow vehicles as they turn in and out of the road and reduce the crossing distance for pedestrians - making it safer for all users.

-We are removing the entry from SH45 into, and the right hand and straight-ahead movement out of Belt Road (section between SH44 and SH45).
+We have removed the entry from SH45 into, and the right hand and straight-ahead movement out of, Belt Road (section between SH44 and SH45).
 This this is a difficult intersection with visibility issues, so the change will help improve visibility by reducing the number of vehicle movements possible and encouraging people to use the alternative routes.

-Why are we building a shared path and still maintaining an on-road cycle lane?
-A shared path is ideal for less confident cyclists such as children and people learning to ride.
+Building a shared path and still maintaining an on-road cycle lane.
+A shared path is ideal for less-confident cyclists such as children and people learning to ride.
 If you are a confident and fast rider then it is expected you would be on the road, and we need to allow a safe space for this.

-We're changing phasing at the Devon/Morley traffic signals.
-This will be done to support the safe movement of people cycling through this intersection.
-It will prioritise the State Highway movements and encourage less ‘rat running’ of the local road section of Devon St West.
+We have changed phasing at the Devon/Morley traffic signals.
+This supports the safe movement of people cycling through this intersection.
+It prioritises the State Highway traffic movements and encourages less ‘rat running’ of the local road section of Devon Street West.

 Not entirely.
 We were originally provisionally allocated more funding from Climate Emergency Response Fund, however only budget for approved works were honoured, which in our case was $3.8m.